Lightweight Latent Reasoning for Narrative Tasks: Next Chapter Prediction: Human Evaluation

-We evaluate the chapters on the following dimensions (1)~\textbf{Plot:} Does the chapter exhibit events and turns that move the plot forward logically?
-(2)~\textbf{Creativity:} Does the continuation have engaging characters, themes, and imagery, and avoid overly cliched characters and storylines?
-(3)~\textbf{Development:} \ Does the chapter introduce characters and settings with appropriate levels of detail and complexity?
+We evaluate the chapters on the following dimensions: (1)~\textbf{Plot:} Does the chapter exhibit events and turns that move the plot forward logically?
+(2)~\textbf{Creativity:} Does it have engaging characters, themes, and imagery, and avoid overly cliched characters and storylines?
+(3)~\textbf{Development:} \ Does it introduce characters and settings with appropriate levels of detail and complexity?
 (4)~\textbf{Language Use:} \ Is the language varied and rich, exhibiting rhetorical, linguistic, and literary devices?
-(5)~\textbf{Characters:} Does the chapter feature believable and conceptually consistent characters, including reasonable character arcs and development?
+(5)~\textbf{Characters:} Does it feature believable and conceptually consistent characters, including reasonable character arcs and development?
 (6)~\textbf{Overall Preference:} Which of the two continuations did you prefer?

 We generate chapters with Qwen2.5 7B-Instruct-1M.
 Relative strengths are shown in \autoref{fig:bradleyterryscores}.
 Across the majority of categories we find our LiteReason method to produce preferred chapters over the other baselines, best matching non-latent RL performance.